 Tampa Collaborative Divorce Attorney

-First you need to determine whether using a Tampa collaborative divorce attorney is beneficial under your circumstances.
+The first step is to determine whether using a Tampa collaborative divorce lawyer is beneficial under your circumstances.
 Collaborative Law is where you attempt to reduce conflict and reach an agreement out of court.
-To have a need for a collaborative attorney, you will usually have issues concerning timesharing and custody of children, child support, alimony and property issues including real or personal property, as well as retirement accounts, and you believe you can come to an agreement.
+To have a need for a collaborative attorney, you will usually have issues concerning time-sharing and custody of children, child support, alimony and property issues including real or personal property, as well as retirement accounts, and you believe you can come to an agreement.
+If you are looking for an experienced, highly rated divorce law firm in Tampa Bay whose attorneys are well versed in collaborative law, then look no further.
+We offer a free consultation to discuss your situation with one of our knowledgeable Tampa divorce attorneys who can advise you as to whether or not you have a need for or will benefit from collaborative divorce.

 Each of the parties are required to find an attorney who practices in collaborative law and each party will sign a retainer agreement stating in essence that you will work out the terms of your divorce without litigation.
 A collaborative divorce does not only involve an attorney(s), it also involves a “team” including, but not limited to, mental health coaches, financial experts, family therapists, accountants who work together to resolve disputes.
 With your professional team’s guidance, you can hopefully come to an agreement on all aspects of your divorce.
 However, if you are unable to come to an agreement in a collaborative divorce, you will not be able to continue with your collaborative attorney if litigation is required.
 This can be expensive and time consuming and may be unnecessary if you do not have a need for “team” of professionals to help you resolve the terms of your divorce and you do not want to change attorneys if you cannot agree.